oreillyh/Iris-Data-Set-Project/README.md

 ## PROJECT PLANNING:
   ### 1.0 INTRODUCTION
   #### 1.1 The Iris Data Set
    The iris data set was first described in a paper written by R.A.
-Fisher in the Annals of Human Genetics.
+Fisher in the Annals of Human Genetics in 1936.
 It is a data set which the author gathered on three species of Irises: *setosa*, *versicolor* and *virginica*

    #### 1.2 History and background
    #### 1.3 Simple Python functions